FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/DigitalOcean with Terraform/DigitalOcean with Terraform.md

 ## Step 3.
 Clone the FreeTAKHub-Installation Git repository

-Go to your home directory:
+Go to the home directory:

 ```console
 cd ~